solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/proposal-functions.md

     }
     ```

--   `_validateActions()`: This method can be overridden to add custom checks on all actions of proposals.
-For example, there must be a single action, the first action should be an approval call, etc.
+-   `_validateActions()`: This method checks all proposal actions based on user defined checks.
+It can be overridden to add custom checks on all actions of proposals.
+As an example, checks performed could be that if a certain function is called, the next three actions should be a predefined set of actions, and if they are not, then revert.

 -   `getProposalActions()`: Retrieves the sequence of actions for a proposal.
 This function should not be overridden in most cases.